alixaliloff/git-homework-02/README.md

 ### What benefits come with using GIT?

 - One of the biggest advantages of Git is its branching capabilities.
-Unlike centralized version control systems, Git branches are cheap and easy to merge.
-This facilitates the feature branch workflow popular with many Git users.
-Feature branches provide an isolated environment for every change to your codebase.
+Unlike centralized version control system, Git branchhes are cheap and easy to erge.
+This facilitates the feature branch workflow popular with many Git users
 ### What is Git repository?

 - A Git repository is a central storage location for managing and tracking changes in files and directories.
 It is a crucial component of the Git version control system, which enables collaborative development and allows multiple developers to work on a project simultaneously